This page contains these sections:

 Can eggs be cooked in the microwave?

 Eggs can be cooked quickly and successfully in a microwave oven; however they should NEVER be cooked in their shells in a microwave oven as pressure will build up inside the shell and the egg may burst either inside the oven or on removal from the oven.
 When broken out of the shell, eggs can be cooked in a microwave, but first remember to prick the yolk.
-See our micro recipes on our sister site eggrecipes for more information.
+See our micro recipes in our egg recipes section for more information.

 Egg shells come off more easily if the egg is not too fresh – for best results use eggs that are near their best-before date.

 How can I avoid a dark or blue ring around the yolk of hard boiled eggs?

 A dark ring around the yolk is caused by over-cooking the egg or not cooling them quickly enough after boiling.
 Once fully boiled, remove the eggs from the water immediately and immerse in cold water to cool them as quickly as possible before shelling.